-Related to our idea are Personal Information Management Systems (PIMS), which (i) store users' data in a safe way, e.g., via encryption and (ii) allow consumers to specify exactly who can access what parts of their data (in place of cookies).
-Solid, an initiative headed by World Wide Web inventor Tim Burners-Lee, is an example of a PIMS.
-Unlike our proposal or Fukuyama et al.'s middleware proposal, which are proposed regulatory regimes, Solid is an existing online platform (although it is has not yet been widely adopted).
+Related to our idea are Personal Information Management Systems (PIMS), which (i) store users' data in a safe way (e.g., via encryption) and (ii) allow consumers to specify exactly who can access what parts of their data (in place of cookies).
+Solid, an initiative headed by World Wide Web inventor Tim Berners-Lee, is an example of a PIMS.65 Unlike our proposal or Fukuyama and coauthors' middleware proposal, which are proposed regulatory regimes, Solid is an existing online platform (although it is has not yet been widely adopted).
 Members of Solid store data that they use on the internet in virtual data containers called Pods from which authorized third parties may access members' data.
 Customizability is an important principle for Solid, which aims provide its users with extensive control over both the storage and use of their data.

 There are several other examples of existing PIMS.
-For example, the platform digi.Me allows web users to import their data to the platform, where these data are then encrypted.
-Users may then decide with which web services that integrate with digi.Me they want to share their data.
-Additionally, digi.Me allows its users to view how a given web service would use their data, and it allows them to specify which parts of their data they want to share.
-This kind of service is also offered by the UK-based community interest company MyDex.
-The app Mine provides a list of web services that possess data on a consumer by accessing the web user's email account and enables the web user to request the deletion of this data.
-Finally, there is an app called UBDI based on digi.Me's platform that allows its users to choose to share their data in an anonymized fashion with third parties conducting research in exchange for monetary compensation.
+For example, the platform digi.Me allows users to decide with which web services that integrate with digi.Me they want to share their data.66 Additionally, digi.Me allows its users to view how a given web service would use their data, and it allows them to specify which parts of their data they want to share.
+This kind of service is also offered by the UK-based community-interest company MyDex.67 The app Mine provides a list of web services that possess data on a consumer by accessing the web user's email account and enables the web user to request the deletion of this data.68